DS-Rahul95/DataScienceEcosystem/README.md

-# This project include insights of data science related tools, languaage abd many more
+# This project include insights of data science related tools, languaage and many more.